Transfer learning in hybrid classical-quantum neural networks: Examples

 The bare variational circuit is essentially the same as the one used in the previous example (see Eqs.~(\ref{eq:E_24},\ref{eq:L_44},\ref{eq:K_44},\ref{eq:M_44})), with the only difference that in this case the quantum depth is set to $6$.
 The cross entropy is used as a loss function and minimized via the Adam optimizer \cite{kingma2014adam}.
 We trained the variational parameters of the model for $30$ epochs over the training dataset, with a batch size of $4$ and an initial learning rate of $\eta=0.0004$, which was successively reduced by a factor of $0.1$ every 10 epochs.
 After each epoch, the model was validated with respect to the test dataset, obtaining a maximum accuracy of $0.967$.
 A visual representation of a random batch of images sampled from the test dataset and the corresponding predictions is given in Fig.~\ref{fig:antsbees}.

 We also tested the model (with the same pre-trained parameters), on two different real quantum computers: the {\it ibmqx4} processor by IBM and the {\it Aspen-4-4Q-A} processor by Rigetti (see Fig.~\ref{fig:realQPUs}).
 The corresponding classification accuracies, evaluated on the same test dataset, are reported in Table \ref{tab:QPU}.
+For the simulation, the exact expectation values were numerically evaluated.
+On the other hand, for both experiments performed on real quantum processors, we averaged 1024 measurement shots for each expectation value.

+We did not apply any particular strategy to reduce the execution time of the hybrid model since it was not relevant for our aims.
+However, for the sake of completeness, we report that the time necessary to test the model over the full dataset was approximately: $\approx 26$~sec when using {\it ibmqx4} with a free account, $\approx 7$~sec when using {\it Aspen-4-4Q-A}, and $\approx 2$~sec when using the default PennyLane simulator on a laptop.
+As a qualitative reference, we also report that time corresponding to the classical network ResNet18 (without any quantum layer) was $\approx 1$~sec.

 Our results demonstrate the promising potential of the CQ transfer learning scheme applied to current NISQ devices, especially in the context of high-resolution image processing.